Allison Green dog sledding in Alta wearing the expedition suit and with the sunset behind her

 Their enclosures looked to be in good shape and I was able to see the different areas of the kennel and how much space they had to run free if they weren’t doing any sled tours that day but still needed exercise.

-As part of Norwegian law, the dogs are kept chained when they are outside, but they are kept together in bonded pairs with a buddy and they are given a warm and clean place to sleep.
+As part of Norwegian law, the dogs are kept chained when they are outside.
+This is for good reason — this prevents fights between dogs, as well as unplanned puppies.
+However, they are kept together in bonded pairs with a buddy (unless they cannot abide being around another dog, though this is rare), and they are always given a warm and clean place to sleep sheltered from the elements.

 Best Places for Dog Sledding in Alta